Dalton-Overlin/SingleFileSelenium/README.md

 # Notice

-This project is still underway and I will remove this warning once I have gotten this extension to a state where it can fully interract with the regular non-healdesss version of Selenium in a reliable manner.
+This project is still underway and I will remove this warning once I have gotten this extension to a state where it can fully interract with the regular non-healdess version of Selenium in a reliable manner.
 So until this text is omitted please assume that this extension is still under its final stages of development.